What Are Meme Stocks?

 Background on Meme Stocks

-But in 2021, small investors showed they could be a force to be reckoned with, coordinating trades on Internet platforms like Reddit, Twitter, YouTube, or Discord to fuel big price swings.
 These investors also helped drive moves in different types of cryptocurrencies as well as SPACs, or special purpose acquisition companies.

-In January 2021, Investors on the Reddit forum “r/wallstreetbets” banded together and triggered a short squeeze in GameStop Corp., a popular short among hedge funds.
+In January 2021, Investors on the Reddit forum “r/wallstreetbets” banded together and triggered a short squeeze in GameStop Corp.
+(GME), a popular short among hedge funds.
 When an investor or trader is shorting a stock, it means they’re wagering that the price of the shares will fall.
 A short squeeze refers to rapid price gains in a stock, as traders exit their bearish positions at a loss en masse.

 However, controversy ensued when some brokerage firms halted trading in some meme stocks, citing an inability to post collateral at clearinghouses.
 Such moves led to angry retail investors and day traders and congressional hearings that looked into brokerage practices such as payment for order flow.

 A stock becomes a meme when it goes viral.
-It may become popular on online platforms like Reddit, Twitter, and YouTube.
+It may become popular on online platforms like Reddit, X, and YouTube.
 A meme stock can gain a following in discussion groups in these platforms, and the online communities can fuel price swings in the stock.

 Examples of Meme Stocks

-Other meme stocks have included AMC Entertainment Holdings, Inc., a movie theater chain; Blackberry Limited, the smartphone maker; and Bed, Bath and Beyond, Inc.
+Other meme stocks have included AMC Entertainment Holdings, Inc., a movie theater chain; Blackberry Limited, the smartphone maker; and Bed, Bath and Beyond, Inc. In 2025, other meme stock trended, including Kohl’s and Krispy Kreme.

 Pros and Cons of Trading Meme Stocks